7 best tents for stargazing: tents with best views in 2023

 Best stargazing tent for families

-The Kelty Sequioa is the perfect stargazing tent for families and couples.
-It provides loads of space to move around and chill out, high enough to easily stand up in and provides a full mesh ceiling and walls for stunning views.
+REI’s Co-op Kingdom is the perfect stargazing tent for families and couples.
+It provides loads of space to move around and chill out, high enough to easily stand up in, and provides ample mesh in both the ceiling and walls for stunning views.

 Best stargazing tent for solo campers